Auto Layout Basics

 content.
 For example a UILabel’s intrinsic content size will change

-depending the text in the label, and a UIImageView’s intrinsic content
+depending on the text in the label, and a UIImageView’s intrinsic content

 size will depend on the image it has loaded.

-When using Auto Layout, you do not necessary have to provide width and
+When using Auto Layout, you do not necessarily have to provide width and

 height constraints for views with an intrinsic content size since the